dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 }
 ```

-Finally, you can tell `SpaServices` to use the Webpack environment you've just set up.
-In your MVC view where you use `aspnet-prerender-module`, also specify `aspnet-prerender-webpack-config`:
+Finally, run `webpack` on the command line to build `ClientApp/dist/main-server.js`.
+Then you can tell `SpaServices` to use that file for server-side prerendering.
+In your MVC view where you use `aspnet-prerender-module`, update the attribute value:

-    <div id="my-spa" asp-prerender-module="ClientApp/boot-server"
+    <div id="my-spa" asp-prerender-module="ClientApp/dist/main-server"></div>
-                     asp-prerender-webpack-config="webpack.config.js"></div>

-Now your `boot-server.ts` code should get executed when your ASP.NET Core page is rendered, and since it's TypeScript, it can of course reference any other TypeScript modules, which means your entire SPA can be written in TypeScript and executed on the server.

 Webpack is a broad and powerful tool and can do far more than just invoke the TypeScript compiler.
 To learn more, see the [webpack website](https://webpack.github.io/).